rtmigo/prefnotifiers_flutter/README.md

 ## PrefItem

 PrefItem serves as a **model** for an individual parameter stored in shared preferences.
-Although I/O operations on shared preferences are asynchronous, the `PrefItem.value` is always available for synchronous calls.
+Although I/O operations on shared preferences are asynchronous, the `PrefItem.value` is always synchronously available.
 It provides *"the best value we have for the moment"*.
 The actual read/write operations happen in background.